BRL-CAD/brlcad/src/gtools/gist/README.md

 ## Environmental Variables/Files ##

 Every environmental needed to install BRL-CAD is needed.
-COnsult the BRL-CAD documentation for more information.
+Consult the BRL-CAD documentation for more information.

 For this project specifically, the OpenCV Environmental Variable is needed which is: